Pensions and self-employment

 What are stakeholder and personal pensions?

 A personal pension plan is a way of saving regularly for your retirement.
 You can set one up yourself and invest in it personally.
-The funds in the scheme are invested to pay your pension when you retire.
+The funds in the scheme are invested to save up for when you retire.
 You can get a personal pension or stakeholder pension (which is a specific kind of personal pension) from financial services companies such as insurance companies, bank and building societies (known as 'providers').

 There is more information about stakeholder and personal pensions in our tax basics section.

 What are retirement annuity schemes?

 If you took out a personal pension policy before 1 July 1988, this would have been called a retirement annuity policy.

 There is more information about retirement annuity schemes in our tax basics section.

 What are the rules for paying into pensions?

-You can also save in more than one pension scheme at the same time, for example in two different personal pension schemes; or if you are self-employed and also employed you can save in your personal pension scheme as well as in your employer's pension scheme.
+You can save in more than one pension scheme at the same time, for example in two different personal pension schemes; or if you are self-employed and also employed you can save into a personal pension scheme as well as in your employer's pension scheme.